 CNU MIDWEST BOARD OF DIRECTORS

-Jocelyn Gibson is a Senior Consultant for Calfee, Halter & Griswold LLP and specializes in the fields of city planning, zoning, and land use consultation.
-In addition to her professional career, she serves as the Chair for CNU Midwest and President of the North College Hill Board of Zoning Appeals.
+Jocelyn Gibson is a Senior Consultant and Director at ZoneCo LLC in Cincinnati, OH and specializes in zoning, planning, and land use consultation.
+In addition to her professional career, she serves as the Chair for CNU Midwest, President of the North College Hill Board of Zoning Appeals and she is on the Board of both the Camp Washington Community Council and the Camp Washington Community Board.

-Jocelyn has degrees in International Development and Urban Planning from the University of Cincinnati and is a visiting research scholar at Mahasarakham University where she researched urban transportation and land use coordination in Asian megacities.
-She believes that global levels of urbanization mean that solutions to urban problems affect quality of life, equity, and sustainability for a majority of the world’s population.
+Jocelyn has degrees in International Development and Urban Planning from the University of Cincinnati and was a visiting research scholar at Mahasarakham University where she researched urban transportation and land use coordination in Asian megacities.
+She believes that global levels of urbanization mean that solutions to improve quality of life, equity, and sustainability for a majority of the world’s population are urban solutions.
 Jocelyn says we need to be better systems thinkers as we plan cities which is one of the reasons she is a founding member of CNU Midwest.

 Dan Baisden is a neighborhood planner and Public Art Manager for the City of Fort Wayne in Northeast Indiana and serves as the Vice-Chair for CNU Midwest.
 Growing up near Akron Ohio, Dan is passionate about the Legacy Cities of the Midwest and has dedicated years of research toward community development and engagement strategies for these communities with limited resources.

-A graduate of Arizona State University and a Graduate Student at Penn State University who has won the Edison Research award in 2011 and was named one of Fort Wayne's 40 Under 40 in 2015 ,
+A graduate of Arizona State University and a Graduate Student at Penn State University, Dan won the Edison Research award in 2011 and was named one of Fort Wayne's 40 Under 40 in 2015 ,

 Mary Kate Genis

-Mary Kate Genis is an Architectural Designer in Cincinnati for KZF.
-Mary Kate is a graduate from the University of Cincinnati with degrees in Architecture.
-In addition to her role with Congress for the New Urbanism Midwest, she is the VP of Development for the League of Women Voters of Greater Cincinnati.
+Mary Kate Genis is an Architectural Designer for KZF Design in Cincinnati.
+Mary Kate is a graduate of the University of Cincinnati with a degree in Architecture.
+In addition to her role with CNU Midwest, she is the VP of Development for the League of Women Voters of Greater Cincinnati.

 She believes that physical and social connection is central to the success of communities.
 Mary Kate joined CNU Midwest to act on her beliefs through the principles of New Urbanism and connect with others that are working to do the same.

-John Yung is an urban planner with over 14 years of working in communities.
+John Yung is an urban planner with over 14 years of experience.
 He joined New Urbanism in 2004 after reading Suburban Nation.
 Writer and manager of UrbanCincy.com, he is also a founding member of the CNU-Midwest Chapter.

 Katy has participated in two of the Harvard Ash Center's Top 24 Innovations in Government.
 She has a bachelors in Architecture from Ball State University and a Masters in Urban and Regional Planning from the Virginia Polytechnic Institute and State University, with graduate certificates in Economic Development and Metropolitan Studies.